Apple sprinkles iPhone X magic on iPad Pro, MacBook Air, but challenges remain

 At a starting price of $1,199, it's $200 more than the previous $999 entry-level Air.
 But the company said it's the cheapest Retina Display-enabled Mac in its lineup, and will serve as the gateway to Apple's other Mac products.

-While the upgrades are nice, it's a long way off from the days when the Air played a leading role in Apple's product lineup.
+While the upgrades are nice, gone are the days when the Air played a leading role in Apple's product lineup.

 When Steve Jobs introduced the Air in 2008, fans fell over themselves praising the sleek and lightweight design.
 Subsequent generations trimmed down the Air even further, forcing PC makers to respond with the short-lived category, "ultrabooks."